Cross-Lab-Project/presentations/README.md

 (not necessarily in the following order):

     --{{1}}--
-The Technical University Dortmund has a long lasting background on developing and applying remote labs with a strong focus on **didactic concepts**.
+The Technical University Dortmund has a long-lasting background on developing and applying remote labs with a strong focus on **didactic concepts**.

     --{{2}}--
-The Nordakademie University of Applied Sciences in Elmshorn is part of this project due to their heigh expertise in **Usabilty** analysis for remotly operated labs.
+The Nordakademie University of Applied Sciences in Elmshorn is part of this project due to their high expertise in **usability** analysis for remotely operated labs.

     --{{3}}--